 Your Solar Energy System with Mynt Solar

 Invest in a simple solution to your energy challenges.
-Mynt Solar offers solar panels with excellent technology at affordable rates.
+As Utah’s highest rated solar company, Mynt Solar offers solar panels with excellent technology at affordable rates.
 If cash is not within your reach, you can opt for financing from Mynt.
-Best of all, Mynt's flexible finance option won’t require any down payment from you, and they are always transparent about costs.
+Best of all, Mynt’s flexible finance option won’t require any down payment from you, and they are always transparent about costs.
 Contact Mynt Solar today for more information.